 Marschall Furman, PhD Student: Marschall completed his undergrad degree at NC State, and is currently a 2nd-year PhD student in the Department of Statistics.
 His research interests are in applications of spatial statistics and machine learning to large datasets.
 Marschall’s current work involves fusion of satellite remote sensing images from multiple sources, at varying spatial and temporal resolutions.
 He is also interested in data visualization and sports analytics, and enjoys mentoring the undergrad Sports Analytics Club on campus.

-Clare Maher, MS Student: Clare Maher is a Master of Natural Resources Student in the Department of Forestry and Environmental Resources at NCSU.
-Clare is pursuing the hydrology technical option, and plans to focus her research on local water-related policy and management issues.
+Clare Maher, MS Student: Clare Maher was a Master of Natural Resources Student in the Department of Forestry and Environmental Resources at NCSU.
+Clare pursued the hydrology technical option, and focused her research on local water-related policy and management issues.
 She minored in geography and GIS during her undergraduate career which allows her to excel as a teaching assistant in the Center for Geospatial Analytics; a job Clare finds extremely rewarding and enjoyable.
 Clare loves hiking, walking her dog, and anything chocolate.

 Kunwar “Krishna” Singh: Postdoc (2016-2018): Future land conversion will continue to expand into relatively undisturbed areas to meet ever-growing human demands for natural resources.
 Dr. Kunwar Singh studies land conversions, their implications, and nature of the feedback between land conversion and resources under a changing climate using GIS, remote sensing, and spatial statistics.
 Dr. Singh is a postdoctoral research fellow in the Center for Geospatial Analytics.
 Currently, he is developing ecohydrological models for water-scarce regions (e.g., the Gangetic Plains in India, and San Joaquin Valley, California in the USA) to understand how agricultural intensification affects the variability of water resources under a changing climate.
 His educational background includes a doctorate in forestry and environmental resources from NC State, with a focus on quantifying landscape heterogeneity.